rybakit/msgpack.php/README.md

 $packed = MessagePack::pack($value);
 ```

-In the examples above, the method `pack` automatically packs a value depending on its type.
-But not all PHP types
+In the examples above, the method `pack` automatically packs a value depending
-can be uniquely translated to MessagePack types.
+on its type.
+However, not all PHP types can be uniquely translated to MessagePack
+types.
 For example, the MessagePack format defines `map` and `array` types,
 which are represented by a single `array` type in PHP.
-By default, the packer will pack a PHP array as a MessagePack
+By default, the packer
+will pack a PHP array as a MessagePack array if it has sequential numeric keys,
-array if it has sequential numeric keys, starting from `0` and as a MessagePack map otherwise:
+starting from `0` and as a MessagePack map otherwise:

 ```php
 $mpArr1 = $packer->pack([1, 2]);               // MP array [1, 2]